2018 ba-con speakers and presentations

 Brenda Eldridge is a 35+ year career IT Professional, certified in Quality Management, SCRUM, and Software Testing.
 She is currently working as a Lead Requirements Analyst at Nationwide Insurance.
 With experience in programming, analysis, testing, quality assurance, resource management, methodology development, and project management, she brings a breadth of experience to her role.
 Additionally, she has experience training others on Six Sigma concepts and prepping for various professional certifications.

-The BA as a Catalyst for Continuous Delivery
+The BA as a Catalyst for Continuous Delivery (NOT CLICKBAIT)

 With the speed of business and technology change, the ability to deliver solutions at a lower cost and higher velocity -- continuously, in fact -- is a key to survival.
 DevOps has been described as "the union of people, process, and products to enable continuous delivery of value to our end users," and Business Analysts are uniquely qualified to make a significant contribution to achieving the DevOps vision for the organizations and customers they serve.
 In this presentation, Business Analysts and their partners will learn the DevOps principles where they can personally help drive the achievement of continuous delivery within their organizations along with specific tools and techniques that are tested and immediately actionable.